- MBA Real Estate Program

 Contact MBA Admissions for general materials on the Columbia Business School MBA degree program.
 If you have specific questions about the MBA Real Estate Program, please contact us at firstname.lastname@example.org.

 Throughout the fall, the Admissions Office hosts the Spotlight On: Series — information panels or events to help prospective students learn more about the School’s offerings in specific academic areas or life at Columbia.
-Prospective students may wish to view the most recent real estate panel webinar from November 2015.
+Prospective students may wish to view the most recent real estate panel webinar.

 What is the MBA Real Estate Program at Columbia Business School?